My stand at the CMYK book fair at HCA in May 2024, I have been following this new direction in my work for about the last five or six years.

 Wearing a funny hat.
 I now realize that I’d forgotten to untuck my trousers after getting off my bike, also I hadn’t been able to find my shoes, hence the trainers.

 Transferring the drawing to wood for carving.
-The red spray is to mark the areas to be cut through.

 When ‘chasing’ silver it is set into pitch for shaping with steel punches.
 Here I am burning the pitch off.
 If I have time I will dissolve the pitch off overnight with white spirit.